 From distance to meaning

-Uwe Wittwer is one of those artists whose works are particularly accessible at second and third glance.
-His paintings revolve around ruins, theatres of war, the colonial gaze and historical ruptures - not as an immediate reaction, but as the result of reflection.
-In the run-up to his exhibition in our rooms*, we spoke to him about his path from abstract to figurative painting, about family influences, dealing with destruction and the question of why art has its greatest impact precisely when it is distanced from history.
+Uwe Wittwer is one of those artists whose works particularly invite us to question and marvel.
+His paintings revolve around ruins, theatres of war, the colonial gaze and historical ruptures – not as an immediate reaction, but as the result of reflection.
+Ahead of his exhibition in our gallery*, we spoke to him about his journey from abstract to figurative painting, about family influences, dealing with destruction, and the question of why art unfolds its greatest impact precisely when viewed from a distance from history.

-undconsorten: Dear Uwe, thank you very much for taking the time to talk to us today.
-How do you develop as an artist?
-How do you find your vocabulary, your technique and what is your personal development?
+undconsorten: Dear Uwe, thank you very much for taking the time to speak with us today.
+How does one develop as an artist?
+How does one find one’s vocabulary and technique, and what has been your personal journey?

-Uwe Wittwer: In the early 80s I was strongly anchored in non-representational painting, influenced by the American expressionists such as de Kooning.
-At that time I had a strong interest in abstract art, but over the years my work began to change.
-One of the things that influenced me a lot was my close relationship with Ulrich Loock.
-He had organised his inaugural exhibition as director of the Kunsthalle Bern in 1986 with Gerhard Richter, which was in a way a revival experience for me.
+Uwe Wittwer: In the early 1980s, I was deeply rooted in non-figurative painting, influenced by American Expressionists such as de Kooning.
+At that time, I had a keen interest in abstract art, but over the years my work began to change.
+Among other things, my close connection to Ulrich Loock had a significant influence on me.
+His inaugural exhibition in 1986 as director of the Kunsthalle Bern, featuring Gerhard Richter, was in a sense a revelatory experience for me.

-From 1989 onwards, when I came to London on a scholarship, I started to explore new artistic paths.
-There I got to know artists like David Hockney and Francis Bacon, whose works made me realise that you can also express a certain topicality in figuration.
-That's why I actually describe everything I created before 1989 as my early work.
-The works after 1989 became increasingly figurative and dealt with themes such as destruction, warships and ruins in a mixture of provocation and first attempts at figuration.
-My exhibition at the Kunsthalle Bern in 1991 was the starting point for me to reach a wider public.
-At the same time, there were exciting parallels with artists of the same age, such as Luc Tuymans, who were dealing with the same question: What can painting still achieve today?
+From 1989, when I came to London on a scholarship, I then embarked on new artistic paths.
+There I got to know artists such as David Hockney and Francis Bacon, through whose works I realised that one can also express a certain contemporary relevance within figurative art.
+That is why I actually regard everything created before 1989 as my early work.
+The works after 1989 became increasingly figurative and, in a mixture of provocation and first tentative steps into representational art, dealt with themes such as warships and ruins.
+My exhibition at the Kunsthalle Bern in 1991 was thus the starting point for me in reaching a wider public.
+At the same time, there were fascinating parallels with artists of the same age, such as Luc Tuymans, who were grappling with the same question: what can painting still achieve today?

-&co: Did these figurative motifs come from the conscious mind, the subconscious or are there biographical references?
+&co: Did these figurative motifs arise from your conscious mind, your subconscious, or are there biographical influences?

-UW: The motifs come mainly from the conscious mind.
-They are the result of a long creative process in which I constantly try to find new perspectives.
+UW: The motifs are the result of a long creative process in which I constantly try to find new perspectives.
 However, there are also biographical influences.
-My father's story plays an important role.
-He fled Berlin with a Swiss passport and carried the experiences of the war within him, which also prevented him from pursuing the artistic career he had actually aspired to.
-These experiences and the speechlessness associated with them influenced me greatly, especially the themes of destruction and memory, which crop up again and again in my art.
-My work is strongly characterised by these biographical references, but it is less about depicting personal memories and more about dealing with universal themes that affect many people.
+My father’s story plays an important role.
+He fled Berlin with a Swiss passport, carrying within him the experiences of the war, which had also prevented him from pursuing the artistic career he had originally aspired to.
+These experiences and the associated sense of speechlessness influenced me greatly, particularly the themes of destruction and memory, which recur time and again in my art.
+My work is strongly shaped by these biographical elements, but it is less about depicting personal memories and more about engaging with universal themes that affect many people.

-On the advice of a psychoanalyst friend and inspired by Wim Wenders' "The Sky Over Berlin", I travelled to Berlin together with my father in 1988, and that was fantastic, a real initial moment.
+On the advice of a psychoanalyst friend and inspired by Wim Wenders’ *Wings of Desire* (1988), I then travelled to Berlin with my father, and that was fantastic – a real turning point.

-UW: Like a young kid (laughs).
-It was a very formative experience, because although we had some tensions beforehand, this trip was a new beginning for both of us.
-In Berlin, he showed me many things I didn't know, we made contact with his family on both sides of the Wall, which was still standing at the time, and I began to see him from a different perspective.
-This trip was a very important experience not only for me, but also for him, which changed our relationship and influenced me in my artistic work.
+UW: Like a young hothead (laughs).
+It was a very formative experience, because although we’d had some tension before, this trip was a fresh start for both of us.
+In Berlin, he showed me lots of things I didn’t know about; we got in touch with his family on both sides of the Wall, which was still standing back then, and I began to see him from a different perspective.
+This trip was a very important experience not just for me, but for him too; it changed our relationship and influenced my artistic work.

-&co: In a way, were these the ruins through your father's eyes that you then began to paint?
+&co: So were those, in a way, the ruins as seen through your father’s eyes that you subsequently began to paint?

-UW: I don't know exactly.
-As a child, I couldn't even imagine that it had been a total obliteration of entire buildings and, to a certain extent, the entire city.
-In this respect, there was something about taking a closer look, about coming to terms with human destruction, even beyond Berlin.
-The ruin is also an ambiguous (eternal) motif in art history.
+UW: I’m not sure.
+As a child, I couldn’t even imagine that it had been the total obliteration of entire buildings and, in a sense, the whole city.
+In that respect, it was very much about looking more closely, about coming to terms with human destruction itself, even beyond Berlin.
+After all, the ruin is also an ambiguous motif in art history.

-&co: What does it do to you to see such ruins in Syria or Ukraine today, against the background of your early involvement with the subject?
+&co: How does it affect you to see such ruins today in Syria or Ukraine, given your early engagement with the subject?

-UW : Dealing with destruction is still a central theme in my art, but a certain distance has developed.
-Processing photos that are too close to a major event, such as 9/11, usually doesn't work.
+UW: Grappling with destruction remains a central theme in my art, but I have developed a certain distance from it.
+Processing photographs that are too closely linked to a major event, such as 9/11, usually doesn’t work.

-I try not only to process events emotionally, but to look at them analytically.
-Art is not only about creating an image that appeals to the emotions, but also about the viewer critically analysing the themes depicted.
-History provides an enormous source of inspiration, but it must be viewed with a certain distance.
+I try not only to process events emotionally, but also to view them analytically.
+Art is not just about creating an image that appeals to the emotions, but also about encouraging the viewer to engage critically with the themes depicted.
+History offers an enormous source of inspiration, but it must be viewed with a certain distance.

-&co: Is it only over time and generations that a sufficient number of people come to terms with an event that then becomes artistically interesting in the first place?
+&co: Is it only over time – sometimes spanning generations – that a process of coming to terms with events takes place amongst a sufficiently large number of people, which is what makes it artistically interesting in the first place?

 UW: Yes, that applies to many historical events.
-But there are exceptions.
-One example is the work "Night in Baghdad" by Laurie Anderson after the bombing of Baghdad in the second Gulf War, whose live coverage CNN anchor Peter Arnett commented at the time with the words "It's like the 4th of July, it's like a Christmas tree" - two cornerstones of American festivity in the same breath as this horror story.
-Anderson was able to express the emotional reaction to this event through her art in a way that is still relevant years later.
-So it is not only the time that matters, but also the reflection that the artist himself associates with the event.
+There are exceptions, however.
+One example is Laurie Anderson’s work “Night in Baghdad”, created following the bombing of Baghdad during the Second Gulf War, which CNN anchor Peter Arnett described in his live report at the time with the words “It’s like the 4th of July, it’s like a Christmas tree” – two cornerstones of American festivity mentioned in the same breath as this horror story.
+Through her art, Anderson was able to express the emotional reaction to this event in a way that remains relevant even years later.
+So it is not just a question of the time, but also of the reflection that the artist herself associates with the event.

 &co: Do you see yourself as a political artist?